The page you’re reading tells you how to capture the images you’ll need. This page tells you what to do after that.

 - If your camera has focus peaking and you set it to minimum sensitivity and maximum magnification, the Siemens Star can be a good focusing target.

 Using the camera’s self-timer or remote release, make an exposure with the target centered.
-In addition, without changing the focus setting or the tripod position, adjust the direction the camera is pointing to make images with the target near all four corners, and optionally, in the center of the top, bottom, right, and left edges of the frame.
-That will give you either five or nine images.
+In addition, without changing the focus setting or the tripod position, adjust the direction the camera is pointing to make images with the target near all four corners, and in the center of the top, bottom, right, and left edges of the frame.
+That will give you nine images.
+When you’ve shot the nine images, center the target again and make one more exposure.
+If the focus hasn’t shifted, that should l0ok like the first exposure.
+If it doesn’t, the series is invalid.

-Center the target, refocus, and repeat the capture process on or two more times, to make sure that you have at least one series which has the image with the target centered well-focused.
+Center the target, refocus, and repeat the capture process on or two more times, to make sure that you have at least one series which has the image with the target centered well-focused with no focus shift.